Dangerous intersection gets a traffic light

 “We will not be seeing the accidents that we are currently,” Luke said.
 “These people are going to be able to pull out into the road and we traveling down (U.S.) 41 are going to know that somebody’s not going to be pulling out in front of us.”

+“I know some people think it’s going to be a hassle to slow down or stop potentially to let the signal change, but this means people’s lives and I’m very thankful that it’s being accomplished,” Luke said.

-Traffic in the area will likely increase once the Atlanta Braves Spring Training stadium and the new West Villages Market Place open, Fear said.
+Traffic in the area will likely increase once the Atlanta Braves Spring Training stadium and the new West Villages Market Places open, Fear said.

 “You got to anticipate that there’s probably going to be more traffic heading in that direction,” he said.
 “I think the signal is needed now without those things, but with those things in addition it’s going to make adding the signal more important.”